 Today we will head back to Te Anau to spend a night.
 We walk the tranquil shores of Lake Te Anau, the South Island’s largest lake, on an easy path at the start of the Kepler Track.
 We photograph the sunset over the lake, with a vast array of mountains beyond.

 This morning we transfer to Pearl Harbour, Manapouri.
 There will be an option for us to take an hour long flight by helicopter over the Doubtful and Dusky Sounds to photograph atop the mountains that rise above.
 This extra offers sublime aerial photography opportunities of the mountains in the early morning light.
 We will then cruise across picturesque Lake Manapouri to West Arm before travelling through the dense rainforest across Wilmot Pass.
 Once at Deep Cove we board our boat for an overnight cruise of beautiful Doubtful Sound.
 On board, there are excellent photo opportunities of waterfalls, rainforest and mountains as we head into a truly untouched part of the Te Wahipounamu World Heritage Area.

 Waking up on the boat sheltered in the wilderness of Doubtful Sound, we cruise through some of the fiord’s most stunning scenery, No matter what the weather, Fiordland is always spectacular.
-After arriving back to Pearl Harbour, we can drop you off in Te Anau or provide onward travel to Invercargill to connect with late afternoon flights.
+After arriving back to Pearl Harbour, we can drop you off in Te Anau or provide travel back Queenstown to connect with late afternoon flights.